xiaoli-dong/metaerg/README.md

 #Filter out contig sequences shorter than 500bp
 >perl $HOME/metaerg/bin/filterContigByLength.pl contig.fasta 500
 ```
-#Create input files for vizbin
 Let's assume you have a folder named "mybindir" which contains the contigs of each bin as a separate nt fasta file.
 Let's assume these fasta files have filenames such as "Bin.binid.fa".
 In the file name, "binid" is the bin id number.
-The following command can generate input files for the VisBin program, to visualize the binning results.
+The following command can generate input files for the VizBin program, to visualize the binning results.
 ```
+#Create input files for vizbin
 >perl $HOME/metaerg/bin/getVizBinInput.pl -d mybindir
 ```
-This command writes two files into "mybindir": "binned_concat.fasta" and "binned_annotation.list".
+The previous command writes two files into "mybindir": "binned_concat.fasta" and "binned_annotation.list".
 In the VizBin application, the "binned_concat.fasta" can be provided in the "File to Visualize" field and "binned_annotation.list" can be provided in the "Annotation file(optional)" field.

-#Extract annotation results for individual bins
 Let's assume you have annotated all the contigs of your metagenome.
 MetaErg can extract the subset of annotation results and produce html summary pages for an individual bin as follows:
 ```
+#Extract annotation results for individual bins
 #Step1, extracting the gff-format annotations for the contigs included in "mybin.nt.fasta" from the total metaerg dataset annotation:
 >perl $HOME/metaerg/bin/fastaContig2Gff.pl -c mybin.nt.fasta -g mydir/data/master.gff  > mybin.gff